 The legal consequences for cyberbullying are contained within some state harassment statutes.
 The manner in which online harassment is covered by law and is state-specific.
 In Colorado, for instance, a highly publicized attempted suicide by a cyberbullied high school student led to the passage of Kiana Arellano’s law.
 Kiana’s law amended the harassment statute to include these cyberbullying behaviors:

 - A person commits harassment if, with intent to harass, annoy, or alarm another person, he or she:

-- Directly or indirectly initiates communication with a person or directs language toward another person, anonymously or otherwise, by telephone, telephone network, data network, text message, instant message, computer, computer network, computer system, or other interactive electronic medium in a manner intended to harass or threaten bodily injury or property damage, or makes any comment, request, suggestion, or proposal by telephone, computer, computer network, computer system, or other interactive electronic medium that is obscene.
+- Directly or indirectly initiates communication with a person or directs language toward another person, anonymously or otherwise, by telephone, telephone network, data network, text message, instant message, computer, computer network, computer system, or other interactive electronic media in a manner intended to harass or threaten bodily injury or property damage, or makes any comment, request, suggestion, or proposal by telephone, computer, computer network, computer system, or other interactive electronic media that is obscene.